 The supply list is super short.
 I already had this wreath.

 I found the cutest carrot bundles at Hobby Lobby.
-On sale (no more coupons).
+They were on sale (with no more coupons).

 These were the small carrot bundles on sale for a few dollars.
-I snagged three pairs (of three).
+I snagged three pairs (rule of odd numbers in decor).

 Then this the technical part: you take your wreath, fluff it up a bit.
 You can also do this with an extra wreath with this popular hack.